Preventing Comet and Asteroid Impacts

 ASTEROID and COMET Impact ThreatI have become very interested in asteroid and comet impacts because they can threaten the survival of our society and our species.
 In our Solar System, each of the planets is hit by large, high-velocity rocks at unpredictable times.
 A striking example occured in July 1994 when we observed Jupiter being struck by a series of large comet fragments.

-The photo at right is the Arizona Meteor Crater.
+The photo at right is the Arizona Meteor Crater, located in the Arizona desert of the United States.
 It is more than a mile across.
 Between 20,000 and 50,000 years ago, a small metallic asteroid, about 25 meters (80 feet) in diameter impacted the Earth and formed this crater.
 (Smithsonian Scientific Series (1929), taken by the U.S. Army Air Service.
 Public domain.)

 - A meteorite which is 50 meters (150 feet) or more in diameter can wipe out a whole city.
 A larger meteorite hitting the ocean would cause tsunamis, huge waves which could wipe out all of the coastal cities on the shores of that ocean.